carc1n0gen/weelnk/README.md

 ## Upgrading

-If you're living on the edge and use the master branch, you can just regularly do a `git pull origin master` to fetch the latest updates, `composer install` to update dependencies, and finally `vendor/bin/doctrine-migrations migrations:migrate` in case there were any migrations to be run since you last updated.

-If you've gone the safer route and checked out a tagged release, then it's probably a good idea to regularly check the [releases page](https://github.com/carc1n0gen/weelnk/releases).
+### The Safe Way

+Take a look at the [releases page](https://github.com/carc1n0gen/weelnk/releases) to see the latest releases.
 You can also subscribe to that page as an rss feed, as it's url doubles as a feed.
 Each release will contain the release notes and other information like if migrations are required.

-Once you've gone to the release page and there is a new release, upgrade with the command `git fetch && git checkout v[version-number]`.
-Then run `vendor/bin/doctrine-migrations migrations:migrate` in the case that the release notes mention migrations are needed.
+When you see you are behind, you can upgrade with the following commands:

+`git fetch --tags && git checkout v[version-number]` - This will fetch the updates and then switch to the version number you specified.  **Make sure you replace [version-number] with the version number you want to upgrade to**

+`composer install` - To install new dependencies in case there were any

+`vendor/bin/doctrine-migrations migrations:migrate` - Runs database migrations in case any are needed.
+This is safe to run regardless of if there are migrations or not.

+### The Less Safe Way

+If you're living on the edge and use the master branch, you can just regularly do a `git pull origin master` to fetch the latest updates, `composer install` to update dependencies, and finally `vendor/bin/doctrine-migrations migrations:migrate` in case there were any migrations to be run since you last updated.

 ## License